Find Business Schools

 • Coordinate disaster response or crisis management activities, such as ordering evacuations, opening public shelters, and implementing special needs plans and programs.

-These are the skills Emergency Management Directors say are the most useful in their careers:
+Below is a list of the skills most Emergency Management Directors say are important on the job.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.